wso2-attic/ballerina-integrator/README.md

                 nameString = check <string>msg["Name"];

-                //The http response can be either error|empty|clientResponse (http:Response|error|()) clientResponse;
+                //The HTTP response can be either error|empty|clientResponse (http:Response|error|()) clientResponse;

                 if (nameString == "John and Brothers (pvt) Ltd"){